-- The Product must be purchased as new and unused by its first owner from a BRP Distributor / Dealer authorized to distribute products in the country, or in the case of the EEA union, countries in which the sale occurred: - The BRP specified pre-delivery inspection process must be completed and documented; - The Product must have undergone proper registration by an authorized BRP Distributor / Dealer: - The Product must be purchased in the country, or in the case of the EEA union, countries in which the purchaser resides; - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The Product must be purchased as new and unused by its first owner from a BRP Distributor/Dealer authorized to distribute products in the country or in the case of the EEA union of countries in which the sale occurred: - The BRP specified pre-delivery inspection process must be completed, documented and signed by the purchaser; The Product must have undergone proper registration by an au- - thorized BRP Distributor/Dealer: - The Product must be purchased within the country or in the case of the EEA, union of countries in which the purchaser resides; and - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.